COVID-19 - information and guidance for social, community, and residential care settings

 Find more information about vaccination boosters on NHS inform.

-Services should aim to vaccinate service users before admission to a residential setting, especially if the admission is planned in advance.
+Services should aim to vaccinate service users before admission to a residential setting, or as soon as feasible after admission.
 Sometimes vaccination may not be possible if there is a sudden need for admission or due to medical exemption.
 Vaccination should not delay admission.

 Vaccination of staff and service users, particularly in care homes, has altered the COVID-19 mitigation measures, making these less restrictive – for both vaccinated and unvaccinated people.
 When vaccination uptake rates are not satisfactory, this presents a potential risk to everyone in the setting.